Gay bar: Netherlands

 In Amsterdam, there were already a few gay bars in the first quarter of the 20th century.
 The best known was The Empire, in Nes, which was first mentioned in 1911 and existed until the late 1930s.
 The oldest that still exists is Café 't Mandje, which was opened in 1927 by lesbian Bet van Beeren.
-It closed in 1982, but was reopened in 2008.
+It closed in 1982, but reopened in 2008.

 After World War II, the Amsterdam city government acted rather pragmatic and tolerated the existence of gay bars.
 In the 1960s their number grew rapidly and they clustered in and around a number of streets, although this was limited to bars, clubs and shops and they never became residential areas for gays, like the gay villages in the US.

 Since the late 1950s the main Amsterdam gay street was Kerkstraat, which was succeeded by Reguliersdwarsstraat in the early 1980s, when the first openly gay places opened here, like the famous cafe April in 1981, followed by dancing Havana in 1989.
 Other streets where there are still concentrations of gay bars are Zeedijk, Amstel and Warmoesstraat, the latter being the center of the Amsterdam leather scene, where the first leather bar already opened around 1955.
 The Queen's Head is a gay bar located at Zeedijk 20 in the centre of Amsterdam.